GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+15.md

 This powder grants the *Natural Magician* Virtue.
 Aydamir and other alchemists usually use this powder before performing Soban Alchemy in a foreign aura.
 *(Base 10, +1 Sun)*

-### Vulnero Magicam

-**Leaden Powder of Magical Protection**
-VuMa 20
-**R**: Touch, **D**: Sun, **T**: Ind
-**Pen:** 0, 1 charge
-This powder wards the target against creature from the Magic Realm with Magic Might equal or less than 20.
-Alchemists use this powder when they have to deal with jinn or they have to hunt magical creatures for specific alchemical ingredients.
-There are variants of this powder that ward the target from creatures from the Faerie, Infernal and Divine Realm and also with different Might.
-*(Base 15, +1 Sun)*

 ### Tueor Salutem

 **Protective Powder of the Cautious Alchemist**